sara-sabr/github-evaluation/slide-one.md

 ## Second Course

-The second course **First week on GitHub** is more indept and takes 2.0 hours to complete.
-More indept concepts such as :
+The second learning path **First week on GitHub** is more indept and takes 2.0 hours to complete.
+Teaches complex concepts such as :
   - github pages
   - managing merge conflicts
   - reviewing pull requests
   - securing your workflows

+## Learning Paths

+The goal of this evaluation is to prioritize the courses that are compatible with each team member's role.
+In the next slides we will discuss which course are meant for each member and why.

+ ## Learning Paths: All Members

+ The following course should be taken by all members.
+  - What is GitHub? (video)
+  - Introduction to GitHub course
+  - Discover GitHub Pages (video)

+Note: First two items are found in **First day of GitHub** Learning Path; last item is found in **First Week on GitHub** Learning Path

+## Why
+The videos give a clear overview of GitHub and GitHub pages.
+The course is a explanation and walkthrough on GitHub basic concepts which is crucial in using GitHub